Philippines President Who Compared Himself To Hitler Wants To Jail Kids

 To date, Duterte’s war on drugs has been fierce and bloody.
 Police statistics show that between January 2017 and December 2018, about 1,300 minors were arrested on drugs charges, usually for their roles as drug runners.

-An Amnesty report reveals that in the first 18 months of the war on drugs, dozens of children had been killed by the police.
+An Amnesty International report reveals that in the first 18 months of the war on drugs, dozens of children had been killed by the police.

 The Mirror reports that secretary general of Salinlahi Alliance for Children’s Concerns Eule Rico Bonganay said, “Children are in a situation where they have to commit crime for survival.

-“Because even government data shows that the profile of children in conflict with the law are mostly … from poor families, they obtained a low level of education and they live in a community where there is a high rate of crime.”
+“Because even government data shows that the profile of children in conflict with the law are mostly … from poor families, they obtained a low level of education and they live in a community where there is a high rate of crime.

-“The law change would see children who commit drug offenses – as well as serious crimes including murder – facing “mandatory confinement”.
+“The law change would see children who commit drug offenses – as well as serious crimes including murder – facing “mandatory confinement.”

-One of Duterte’s harshest critics Senator Antonio Trillanes described the proposal as, “Anti-family, anti-poor and simply unjust.
+One of Duterte’s harshest critics Senator Antonio Trillanes described the proposal as “anti-family, anti-poor and simply unjust.
 Moreover, it will promote a heartless and ruthless society that has no regard for its own people.”

 Duterte is renowned for his hard-boiled zero-tolerance and flirtation with fascism.
-After the election he famously appeared to compare himself with Hitler, and said he would happily exterminate three million drug users.
+After the election, he famously appeared to compare himself with Hitler and said he would happily exterminate 3 million drug users.

-The President said, “There are three million drug addicts (in the Philippines).
+The president said, “There are three million drug addicts (in the Philippines).
 I’d be happy to slaughter them.
-If Germany had Hitler, the Philippines would have…” At this point the President paused knowingly before pointing to himself as the crowd roared their approval.
+If Germany had Hitler, the Philippines would have…” At this point, the president paused knowingly before pointing to himself as the crowd roared their approval.